Marjan-Ghotbi/HiMEx/README.md

-# function for betadispers, Tukey HSD and Adonis
+# Function for betadispers, Tukey HSD and Adonis

 ```{r}